 Of UNH, he says, “It’s been absolutely fantastic.
 I couldn’t ask for a better school.”

 To qualify for the Granite Guarantee, New Hampshire residents must attend UNH full time and be eligible for federal Pell grants.
 The tuition assistance extends through all four years, provided criteria are still met.
-More information on the Granite Guarantee
+Learn more about the Granite Guarantee.